Benefactorum Recordatio Jucundissima Est

 Charlotte Burke - Parent Governor

-In her working life, she spent over 20 years in the cultural sector managing festivals and events and as an arts consultant and project manager, and now works with corporates and philanthropists as a grant maker in the wider charity sector.
+In her working life, Charlotte spent over 20 years in the cultural sector managing festivals and events and as an arts consultant and project manager.
+She now works with corporates and philanthropists as a grant maker in the wider charity sector, creating a fairer and more sustainable future for all.

 Salena Hirons - Parent Governor